kylebgorman/perceptronix/README.md

-Perceptronix: Linear model template library for C++11
+Perceptronix: Linear model template library for C++

 This library provides C++ classes for linear classifiers for binary-valued (i.e., nominal, "one-hot") features, such as encountered in natural language